+Abdominal wall incisional hernia is one of the most common complications of laparotomy, including cesarean section.
+The rate of patients who need incisional hernia repair after a cesarean section was reported to be 0.47% .
 Surgical meshes are widely used in incisional hernia repair.
+A previous report showed that women who received incisional hernia repair with use of surgical mesh before pregnancy successfully had a full-term vaginal delivery .
 However, there are no reports of pregnancies complicated by infection of surgical meshes used for hernia repair.
-This is the first case report of a pregnant woman who experienced surgical site infection associated with surgical mesh used for repair of an abdominal wall incisional hernia.
+To the best of our knowledge, this is the first case report of a pregnant woman who experienced surgical site infection associated with surgical mesh used for repair of an abdominal wall incisional hernia.

-The present report shows that removal of mesh can safely control surgical site infection during pregnancy.
+This case report shows that removal of mesh can safely control surgical site infection during pregnancy.
+It provides useful information for clinical practitioners in the field of perinatal medicine as well as surgery.

 Dare FO, Makinde OO, Lawal OO.
 Gravid uterus in abdominal wall hernia of a Nigerian woman.
 Int J Obstet Gynecol.
 1990;32:377–9.
 CrossRef